 The island has been inhabited since before 6500 BC.
 In the 5th century started the Gaelic cultural influence and Manx language (branch of Gaelic languages) emerged.
 Edwin of Northumbria conquered the island in 627 AD.
 During the 9th century, the "Kingdom of the Isles" was established by Norsemen.
 In the period 1099-11003, the King of Norway, Magnus III, was also known as "King of Mann and the Isles".

 In 1266, the Isle of Man became part of Scotland by Treaty of Perth, after being part of Norway.
 Following a period of alternating rule by the kings of England and Scotland, in 1399 the island came under feudal lordship of the English Crown.
-In 1765 the lordship revested into British Crown, but Isle of Man never became part of Kingdom of Great Britain or the successor United Kingdom, retaining a status as internally self-governing Crown dependency.
+In 1765, the lordship revested into British Crown, but Isle of Man never became part of the UK, retaining a status of internally self-governing Crown dependency.

 Highlights: Horse Trams, Steam Railway, Castle Rushen

 Cruise ships to Isle of Man dock (anchor) at Douglas - port town and the island's capital (largest town) located on the southeastern coast.